rinvex/laravel-menus/README.md

 });
 ```

-All the `url`, `route`, `header`, and `dropdown` methods has a standard API like: `$menu->method('data', 'title', 'order', 'icon', 'attributes')` that's intutive and self explanatory.
+All the `url`, `route`, `header`, and `dropdown` methods has a standard API like: `$menu->method('data', 'title', 'order', 'icon', 'attributes', 'itemAttributes')` that's intutive and self explanatory.
 Only the first parameter is mandatory and different for each method, but the rest are all the same and optional. `header` accepts string title, `url`: string link, `route`: array with string route name and optionally route parameters, `dropdown`: callback for child items definition, other parameters are optional.

 > **Notes:**
 > - Menu items are ordered in ascending order by default.
 If you don't need sorting, just ignore the `order` parameter when defining your menus as it's optional anyway.
 That way menu items will be displayed in the order they've been added.